In Pro-Brexit English City, A Jobs Crisis Is Averted — But For How Long?

 The answer lies in factors that also figured in the American presidential race: opposition to immigration and a perceived threat to white identity.

-Sunderland's largest private employer is the Japanese car maker Nissan.
+Sunderland's largest private employer is the Japanese carmaker Nissan.
 The company first came here in the mid-1980s, because the United Kingdom's membership in the EU allowed the firm to export cars to the European continent, tariff-free.

 Today, Nissan and its network of suppliers employ an estimated 30,000 people in the area.
 By voting for Brexit, residents were threatening Nissan's business plan.